farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

+ <h1> tag
-#Battle of Neighborhoods-The Smart Investor  <h1> tag
+Battle of Neighborhoods-The Smart Investor
 Finding the best neighborhood of Istanbul to invest in Fastfood